 7. Spotify

-Music is generally believed to be the food of the soul, and we all do ourselves the pleasure of feeding our souls and also lighting up our days with various genres of music.
+Music is generally believed to be the food of the soul, and we all enjoy feeding our souls and lighting up our days with various genres of music.

 This is why people enjoy apps like Spotify, Pandora, and other music apps.
 Unfortunately, our beloved Spotify happens to be one of the greatest battery killers.

-Spending long hours of enjoyable listening are wonderful and all, but your battery life won’t last beyond three hours if you keep up with the habit.
+Spending long hours of enjoyable listening is wonderful and all, but your battery life won’t last beyond three hours if you keep up with the habit.

 8. Games